PresentIDco/PresentIDFaceVerificationAPI/README.md

 ## Android

 ### Prerequisites
- - Face Verification API-Key
+ - Face Recognition API-Key
     - You can get a free trial API-Key by creating your account from [HiBrainy.com](https://my.hibrainy.com/home/signup).
 Login to your account, click on Tokens and get your Face Recognition API-Key.

   - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
-  - [Android Studio] with API level 19 or later
+  - [Android Studio](https://developer.android.com/studio/) with API level 19 or later

 ### Usage